Damulog: Political development

-Damulog once a barrio of Kibawe was officially created a regular Municipality in January 1972 pursuant to Republic Act No. 6369.
-The author was Congressman Cesar "Titang" Fortich.
+Damulog was once a barrio of Kibawe, and officially created a regular Municipality in January 1972 pursuant to Republic Act No. 6369.
+The author was Congressman César "Titang" Fortich.
 The approval was on August 16, 1971, and Damulog started as municipality in 1972.
 Presently, the municipality has seventeen (17) regular barangays, namely: Aludas, Angga-an, Kinapat, Kiraon, Kitingting, Lagandang, Macapari, Maican, Migcawayan, New Compostela, Old Damulog, Omonay, Poblacion, Pocopoco, Sampagar, San Isidro, and Tangkulan.

-It is difficult to trace the political lineage who handled the reins of power prior to the creation of the barrio of Damulog into a municipality.
-The kapitan del barrio then was Tito C. Balangyao who assumed as mayor upon its creation as a municipality in 1972.
-He remained mayor until March 1980 when Emiterio D. Luis won the mayoralty election.
-At the height of the EDSA People Power revolution, Corazon C. Aquino toppled President Ferdinand E. Marcos and subsequently, Mr. Luis was replaced by Erlito Bagas who was appointed as Officer-In-Charge (OIC) in the Office of the Mayor.
+It is difficult to trace the political lineage of the town prior to Damulog becoming a municipality.
+The capitán del barrio then was Tito C. Balangyao who assumed as mayor upon its creation as a municipality in 1972.
+He remained mayor until March 1980, when Emiterio D. Luis won the mayoralty election.
+In the aftermath of the 1986 People Power Revolution, wherein dictator Ferdinand E. Marcos, Sr was ousted and Corazon C. Aquino installed as President, the revolutionary government subsequently replaced Luis with Erlito Bagas as Officer-In-Charge (OIC) in the Office of the Mayor.
 After about two months, Rev. Romeo P. Tiongco assumed as mayor.
-He relinquished his post a year after wherein then Vice Mayor Basilio Beltran assumed the top post.
+He relinquished his post a year after wherein then Vice-Mayor Basílio Beltrán assumed the top post.

 In 1992 election, Emiterio D. Luis again won the mayoralty post.
-It was during his term that RA 7160 known as the Local Government Code of 1991 was implemented.
+It was during his term that RA 7160 (the Local Government Code of 1991) was implemented.
 It was also this time that local governance became multidisciplinary and multifaceted.
 He finished his three terms in 1998.

-In July 1998, the first lady chief executive was elected.
-She was then Josefina G. Tero who served a one-term office.
-She was succeeded by Fortunato E. Gudito, a retired military intelligence officer, who won the May 2001 local election.
-He served two terms.
+In July 1998, Josefina G. Tero was elected as the first female mayor, serving for one term.
+She was succeeded by Fortunato E. Gudito, a retired military intelligence officer, who won the May 2001 local election and served two terms.

-In the May 2007 elections, Romeo P. Tiongco contested Gudito and won and is serving now as the incumbent mayor of the municipality of Damulog.
+In the May 2007 elections, Romeo P. Tiongco contested Gudito and won.
+He is the incumbent mayor of Damulog.

 Geography

 Barangays

 Damulog is politically subdivided into 17 barangays.
+Each barangay consists of puroks while some have sitios.